2008

 Compiler: Will Mallia

-For this month's "Maps of the Month" featurette, I wish to draw your attention to Will Mallia's Ninja Gaiden Trilogy (Super NES) maps.
+For this month's "Maps Of The Month" featurette, I wish to draw your attention to Will Mallia's Ninja Gaiden Trilogy (Super NES) maps.

 It's another year, but for many of us, maybe it doesn't feel any different.
 We still go through the same motions we did last time around.